-Professor Lekan teaches undergraduate surveys of European civilization and modern Germany, as well as specialized undergraduate courses and seminars on environmental history, the urban experience in modern Europe, and Nazi social history.
-His research focuses on European environmental history and the global dimensions of nature conservation, ecotourism, and green imperialism; comparative urban and regional planning history; and the environmental humanities.
-His publications include Imagining the Nation in Nature: Landscape Preservation and German Identity, 1885-1945 (Harvard, 2004), the co-edited volume Germany’s Nature: Cultural Landscapes and Environmental History (Rutgers, 2005), and articles in the journals German History, The Journal of Modern History, and Environmental History that explore German environmental traditions in a global and comparative perspective.
-He is currently director of the USC History Center.
+Professor Lekan teaches undergraduate surveys of European civilization and modern Germany, as well as thematic undergraduate courses and seminars on global conservation and comparative environmental history, the urban experience in modern Europe, and Nazi social history.
+His research focuses on European environmental history and the global dimensions of nature and wildlife conservation, ecotourism, and green imperialism; comparative urban and regional planning history; and the environmental humanities.
+His publications include Imagining the Nation in Nature: Landscape Preservation and German Identity, 1885-1945 (Harvard, 2004), the co-edited volume Germany’s Nature: Cultural Landscapes and Environmental History (Rutgers, 2005), and articles in the journals German History, The Journal of Modern History, New German Critique, Environmental Humanities, and Environmental History that explore German environmental traditions in a global and comparative context..